chanzuckerberg/cellxgene/docs/REST_API.md

 **Response body:**

 - Features - encoded as array of features.
 All optional features must be included.
 Each feature will be identified by an HTTP method and path **prefix**, and will have availability status.
 If not specified as unavailable, the feature must be implemented.
 - Limitations are optional, and specified as an additional parameter on a feature, encoded as a number value with key `interactiveLimit`.
 By convention, this is the maximum number of inputs at which point the request is likely to return an error indicating non-interactive compute request.
-For example, this might be the maximum number of observations specified in the request to `POST /layout/obs`.
+For example, this might be the maximum number of observations specified in the request to `PUT /layout/obs`.
 - Display names will include `engine` and `dataset` display names, as a JSON string.
 These should be relatively short strings (eg, suitable for window titles or equivalent)

 ```